-- Building Research Establishment tests; - Local authority confirmation following local authorities providing updates on their own building stock in the social sector and working with building owners and agents to identify any cladding issues; - Housing association confirmation following housing associations providing updates on their own building stock in the social sector and where they act as head lessors in the private sector; - Discussions with responsible stakeholders including building owners, developers and agents; - Valuation Office Agency property attribute data to validate the number of dwellings in high-rise residential buildings; and - Greater London Authority and Homes England (the delivery partners for the Social Sector Remediation Fund and the Private Sector Remediation Fund) for information relating to the Social and Private Sector remediation funds.
+- 1. Building Research Establishment tests; - 2.
+Local authority confirmation following local authorities providing updates on their own building stock in the social sector and working with building owners and agents to identify any cladding issues; - 3.
+Housing association confirmation following housing associations providing updates on their own building stock in the social sector and where they act as head lessors in the private sector: - 4.
+Discussions with responsible stakeholders including building owners, developers and agents; - 5.
+Valuation Office Agency property attribute data to validate the number of dwellings in high-rise residential buildings; and - 6.
+Greater London Authority and Homes England (the delivery partners for the Social Sector Remediation Fund and the Private Sector Remediation Fund) for information relating to the Social and Private Sector remediation funds.

 Since summer 2017 MHCLG have been funding the testing of cladding from high-rise residential buildings at the BRE.
 This establishes the category of ACM cladding, which, along with insulation type, determine compliance with Building Regulations.
-MHCLG are reasonably confident that all social sector high-rise residential and publicly owned buildings with ACM cladding systems unlikely to meet Building Regulations have been identified.
-The BRE test data for private sector, social sector residential and publicly owned buildings have been published in data releases since December 2017 until December 2020.
+The BRE test data for private sector, social sector residential and publicly owned buildings were published in data releases between December 2017 and December 2020.